 We've all been there: You start seeing results from your skincare routine, and your pimples start to dry up and disappear.
 But then, a few days later, those breakouts are back with a vengeance.
-What gives?
+You may ask: why is my skin worse after skincare?
 This phenomenon is known as "skin purging," and it's actually a sign that your new skincare routine is working properly.
 It happens when skincare ingredients begin working more intensely after initial use, and everything hiding beneath the surface is revealed.
 With the launch of our new GLOfacial tool, we’ve got all the details about skin purging to answer some of your questions and address concerns.
 So why does this happen, what can you do about it, and when will the breakouts subside?
 Let's learn more about skin purging and why this process is not your enemy.

 What is skin purging?